matb33/meteor-userauth/README.md

 `forgetSessionToken` is called on logout.

-`getSessionToken` is a simple abstraction so that we're not called `Session.get("token")` throughout our own code.
+`getSessionToken` is a simple abstraction so that we're not calling `Session.get("token")` throughout our own code.

 #### `client/js/lib/subscribe.js`